BruhRelax/Jiuyi_QSM_Revision/README.md

 This section mainly focuses on cases where the spatial information of the resulted images after QSM processing and the magnitude images are not properly aligned, or when they cannot be aligned with the FLAIR images.
 Execution script: [reg_GUI.py](reg_GUI.py)
 - calls specific functions from utility scripts and sets up the GUI.
+- Needs to be restarted every time when trying to register new cases.

 Registration utility script: [regis_utils.py](functions/regis_utils.py)
 - Performing image registration using the SimpleITK library.